JsonMapper/JsonMapper/docs/middleware/typed-properties/index.md

 Using the reflection information it will determine the property type and amend these results to the property map.
 The property map is utilised by the PropertyMapper when applying the data from the JSON object to the target object.

-_This middleware requires PHP 7.4 and is part of both the best fit factory method as it provides elementary functionality to JsonMapper_
+_This middleware requires PHP 7.4 and is part of the best fit factory method as it provides elementary functionality to JsonMapper_